Update: ‘Production Sites & Dates’ section updated.

 The BMW i Vision Circular is the German automaker’s vision of its 2040 compact car.
 The highly aerodynamic concept car offers a luxury-class interior on a small car footprint, and its proportions take the brand in a new direction.
 The kidney grille is a digital surface and extends across the width of the front end, merging with the headlights.

-From the sides, the car looks surging dynamically down the road, thanks to the amplified shark-nose appearance of the front-end, the aggressively raked windshield, and the rising beltline.
+From the sides, the car looks as if it’s surging dynamically down the road, thanks to the amplified shark-nose appearance of the front-end, the aggressively raked windshield, and the rising beltline.
 At the rear, the dark glass tailgate discretely integrates the car’s display surfaces and light functions.

 The BMW i Vision Circular name highlights BMW Group’s focus on circular economy for sustainable materials.
 The company has designed it around the four principles of the circular economy: Rethink, Reduce, Reuse, and Recycle.
 It has made the concept car entirely out of secondary materials or renewable raw materials.
 The BMW i Vision Circular is fully recyclable.
 Individual mobility shouldn’t take a toll on the climate, and automakers need to do more than just put an end to tailpipe emissions.
 That’s what the concept represents.

 Wherever the quality and availability of materials allow, secondary materials, such as recycled steel, plastics, and aluminum, will be used.
 The company will see to it that the raw materials can be recycled at the end of their lifecycle and be used in new vehicles.